Tidal dissipation in a homogeneous spherical body. I. Methods: Conclusions

 \section{Conclusions}

 We have derived from the first principles a formula for the tidal dissipation rate in a homogeneous spherical body. $\,${\it{En$\,$ route}}$\,$ to that formula, we compared our intermediate results with those by Zschau (1978) and Platzman (1984).
-When restricted to the special case of an incompressible spherical planet spinning synchronously without libration, our final formula can be compared with the commonly used expression from Peale \& Cassen (1978, Eqn.
+When restricted to the special case of an incompressible spherical planet spinning synchronously without libration, our final formula coincides with the commonly used expression from Peale \& Cassen (1978, Eqn.
 31).
-The two turn out to differ.
-In our expression, the contributions from all Fourier modes are positive-definite, which is not the case of the formula from {\it{Ibid}}.
-As a result, employment of the formula from Peale \& Cassen (1978) may cause underestimation of tidal heat production.
-For example, our calculations for the rate of energy dissipation in the Moon with its current parameters yield a value approximately a factor of 2 greater than the result derived from the classic equation, with the difference coming from the non-resonant terms having the correct sign.

-We therefore propose to use our equation (\ref{196}) for rocky planets and moons, instead of the classic formula from Peale \& Cassen (1978, eqn 31), because (a) our expression is more accurate for the basic case of objects captured into the 1:1 resonance, and (b) it correctly captures the frequency dependence of tidal dissipation for objects outside the 1:1 resonance.
+We propose to use our equation (\ref{196}) for rocky planets and moons, instead of the classic formula from Peale \& Cassen (1978, eqn 31), because it correctly captures the frequency dependence of tidal dissipation for objects outside the 1:1 resonance.

 Several applications are provided in the work by Makarov and Efroimsky (2014).